MatthijsMu/matthijsmu.github.io/content/summaries/group_theory/index.md

 ---
 title: Group Theory
 summary: |-
   Summary of the semester course in Groups at Radboud University.
-Starts with some number theory, ends at Automorphism groups and characteristic subgroups.
+From some number theory, to automorphism groups and characteristic subgroups.
 If followed this course in my final year of high school via Radboud's Pre-University College of Science.
 tags:
 date: "2022-12-12T00:00:00Z"
 show_date: false